umich-arc/keepalived/README.md

 # arcts/keepalived

-A small [Alpine](https://alpinelinux.org/) based Docker container that provides a method of IP high availability via [keepalived](http://www.keepalived.org/) (VRRP failiver).
+A small [Alpine](https://alpinelinux.org/) based Docker container that provides a method of IP high availability via [keepalived](http://www.keepalived.org/) (VRRP failover), and optional Kubernetes API Server monitoring.
 If allowed to auto configure (default behaviour) it will automatically generate a unicast based failover configuration with a minimal amount of user supplied information.

 For specific information on Keepalived, please see the man page on [keepalived.conf](http://linux.die.net/man/5/keepalived.conf) or the [Keepalived User Guide](http://www.keepalived.org/pdf/UserGuide.pdf).

 ## Index